DEDICATED TO MOVIES THAT FUEL DREAMS AND FEED IMAGINATION

 Each scene plays out like a little mini-film: kinetic, witty, and bubbling over with an unerringly precise sense of time and place.
 Unlike laughable sequences in movies like Valley of the Dolls that try to make modeling look glamorous and desirable, Eyes of Laura Mars is not afraid to mine the absurdity.

-The elaborate/outrageous photo shoot sequences that are the film's centerpieces pose provocative questions about violent sexual imagery in advertising that Eyes of Laura Mars never satisfactorily address.
+The elaborate/outrageous photo shoot sequences that are the film's centerpieces pose provocative questions about violent sexual imagery in advertising that Eyes of Laura Mars never satisfactorily addresses.

 THE STUFF OF DREAMS